simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 ### Government Regulations: Promoting Open Source Security

 Government regulations play a pivotal role in advocating open source security.
-In the United States, for instance, the **Federal Information Security Management Act (FISMA)** frequently mandates the utilization of open source software due to its transparency and security advantages within federal information systems.
+In the United States, for instance, the **Federal Information Security Management Act (FISMA)** frequently mandates the use of open source software due to its transparency and security advantages within federal information systems.
 These regulations underscore the significance of being able to validate software security through rigorous source code review.

 For an insightful look into the impact of government regulations on software security, let's explore a prominent case.
 ______